Best Online Programs for Struggling Readers

 These are strongest when a child mainly resists reading and needs more appealing content, easier entry points, and less pressure.

-These are the strongest category picks for parents comparing the best online reading programs for struggling readers rather than looking for one narrow solution.
+These are the strongest category picks for parents comparing the best online reading programs for struggling readers rather than looking for one narrow answer.

 Grafari